 Argentina Iguazu Waterfalls Argentina Side Garganta del Diablo with rainbow

 where is iguazu falls

 First of all, let’s take a peak at where is Iguazu falls.
 Iguazu Falls is a breathtaking natural wonder located on the border of Argentina, Paraguay, and Brazil.
 You can see the falls from paths in both the Argentinan and Brazilian side.
-This magnificent waterfall system is made up of 275 individual cascades, collectively spanning nearly two miles in width.
+This magnificent waterfall system is made up of 275 individual falls, collectively spanning nearly two miles in width.
 The sheer power and beauty of Iguazu Falls are truly awe-inspiring, making it a must-see destination for any traveler.

+Argentina Iguazu Waterfalls Argentina Side Garganta del Diablo with rainbow